Note:

 3. Click Create Avatar.

-Note the number of avatar credits remaining in your account.
+Note the number of custom avatar credits remaining in your account.

 4. Watch the SundaySky video for guidelines on how best to film yourself.

-5. After you have watched the video, click Next at the bottom of the wizard.
+5. After watching the video, click Next at the bottom of the wizard.

-Click to see how to use the prepared script
+Click to see how to use the ready-made script

 If you are recording from a computer: